saecki/zig-grep/paper/paper.typ

     };
 ```]

-All user args are defined in an array, including their long form, an optional short form, a description and their union representation.
+All user arguments are defined in an array, including their long form, an optional short form, a description and their union representation:
 #sourcecode[```zig
     const USER_ARGS = [_]UserArg{
         .{